 Students enrolled in undergraduate courses (courses numbered 100 or above) must maintain an undergraduate Cumulative Grade Point Average (CGPA) of at least 2.00 to remain enrolled in Good Academic Standing at UFV.
 Students in Good Academic Standing will have no registration limits placed on them.
 Failure to meet the minimum CGPA requirement will result in restrictions on registration and may eventually lead to academic suspension from undergraduate studies at UFV.
 Students on Academic Warning or Academic Probation are limited to registering in 10 credits.
 For further details, see the Academic standing and undergraduate continuance section of the academic calendar.
 Academic standing is governed by UFV's Undergraduate Continuance policy (92).

-Adult Basic Education University Preparation (ABEUP) is designed for those who have completed ENG 081 or are assessed at the ENG 091 level and want to obtain High school completion or prerequisites to a post-secondary program with the option of taking three first year University-level courses (maximum of three first year University courses while in the ABEUP program).
-An assessment may be required before entry into the ABEUP program,
+Adult Basic Education University Preparation (ABEUP) is designed for those who have completed ENG 081 or are assessed at the ENG 091 level and want to obtain secondary school graduation or prerequisites to a post-secondary program with the option of taking three first-year university-level courses (maximum of three first-year University courses while in the ABEUP program).
+An assessment may be required before entry into the ABEUP program.

-To be eligible for the Adult Dogwood, a student must complete three courses after enrolling in an adult program, Prior Learning Assessment (PLA) may be used to meet any of the requirements for the Adult Dogwood.
+To be eligible for the Adult Dogwood, students must complete three courses after enrolling in an adult program, Prior Learning Assessment (PLA) may be used to meet any of the requirements for the Adult Dogwood.

-To complete the requirements, students may need to take some courses outside the UUP department, so it is important when planning your program to consult with your UUP Instructional Assistant.
+To complete the requirements, students may need to take some courses outside the UUP department, so it is important that students consult with their UUP Instructional Assistant when planning their program.

-Note: To be eligible for the Adult Graduation Diploma, a person must be 18 years or older.
+Note: To be eligible for the Adult Graduation diploma, students must be 18 years or older.